cloudevents/spec/community/SDK-GOVERNANCE.md

 expertise and regular commitment to the project - not simply to achieve a certain level of activity.

-Each sdk project MAY define in the `CONTRIBUTING.md` (available at the root of the Github Repository) stricter requirements, in order to meet the community demands, e.g. _we require that the contributor submitted at least 20 PRs_.
+Each sdk project may define in their `CONTRIBUTING.md` file stricter requirements, in order to meet the community demands, e.g. _we require that the contributor submitted at least 20 PRs_.

 If a contributor does not meet these criteria, they should not be considered for approval as a maintainer of the project, **unless** the situation defined in